 Before polling day, you should receive a polling card in the post telling you at which polling station you should vote.
 If you don’t receive a polling card, you can still vote if you are registered.

-You don’t need to have your polling card with you when you go to vote.
-However you should bring some valid form of personal identification such as a passport, a driving licence, a public services card, or an employee or student identity card with a photograph.
+You do not need to have your polling card with you when you go to vote.
+However, you should bring some valid form of personal identification such as a passport, a driving licence, a public services card, or an employee or student identity card with a photograph.

 Other forms of identification are also acceptable, such as a credit card or a birth certificate, as long as you also have another document which confirms your address in the constituency.
-You might not be asked for proof of identity, but if asked for it you need to show it.
+You might not be asked for proof of identity, but if you are asked for it, you need to show it.

-On polling day, voters will be given two ballot papers: a green ballot paper for the referendum, and a white ballot paper for the presidential election.
+On polling day, voters will be given a green ballot paper for the referendum.
+The other ballot papers will be different colours.
 You can see a sample referendum ballot paper on the next page.

-You will be voting on whether or not to approve the proposal to amend the Constitution contained in the Thirty-seventh Amendment to the Constitution Bill.
+You will be voting on the green ballot paper as to whether or not to approve the proposal to amend the Constitution contained in the Thirty-eighth Amendment of the Constitution (Dissolution of Marriage) Bill 2019.

 You vote in the referendum by marking ‘X’ in the ‘Yes’ box or ‘X’ in the ‘No’ box, depending on how you want to vote.
 Mark only one box, or your vote will not count.
 Do not mark any other part of the ballot paper.

-Remember that voting in the presidential election uses a different system, so read the instructions for voting on each ballot paper carefully.
+Remember that voting in the European and local elections uses a different system, so read the instructions for voting on each ballot paper carefully